 }

-still, I don’t think that makes the data non-relational – there’s a one to many relationship.
-It does mean that there’s a processing performance trade-off if it’s stored in a normalized form (which by the way you can also do in a non-relational database).
+still, I don’t think that makes the data non-relational – there’s a one to many relationship. what it does mean that there’s a processing performance trade-off if it’s stored in a normalized form (which you can usually do in a non-relational database nowadays).